 This chapter is the most important part of the entire monograph.
 It teaches one, how to apply totalizm in ones everyday life.
-Because totalizm is oriented towards results (if possible. instant), the knowledge, which allows one to effectively implement this philosophy in one's everyday life, represents the most essential part of totalizm.
-(Actually people who adopt totalizm in their everyday lives, thoroughly learn everything that is contained in this chapter, so that they know "by heart" what to do in all situations that they meet in their lives.
-For example, they read this chapter again each time a new, improved version of this treatise is issued.)
-After all, what would be the point to know everything about totalizm, but not being able to apply it to solve situations from ones everyday life.
+The knowledge which allows one to effectively implement this philosophy in one's everyday life represents the most essential part of totalizm.
+This is because totalizm is strongly oriented towards accomplishing results (if possible, instant), (Actually, people who adopt totalizm in their everyday lives, thoroughly learn everything that is contained in this chapter, so that they know "by heart" what to do in all situations that they meet in their lives.
+For example, they read this chapter again each time a new, improved version of this monograph is issued.)
+After all, what would be the point to know everything about totalizm, but not being able to apply it to solve situations from one's everyday life.
 This is why this "applied knowledge" of totalizm is presented first.
-After one finishes reading this chapter, one obtains a very clear idea as to what totalizm recommends that you do in your day-by-day living, and whether you would be able to do it (i.e. whether you are ready/prepared to practice this philosophy in your living).
+After one finishes reading this chapter, one obtains a very clear idea as to what totalizm recommends that you do in your day-by-day living, and whether you would be able to do it (i.e. whether you are ready/prepared to practice this philosophy in your everyday living).
 Of course, after you learn what to do, you still need to learn why you should do it, instead of doing, for example, something completely different.
-After all, totalizm is a philosophy of intelligent people, and therefore for everything that it recommends, it also explains exactly where it comes from. and why it should be this, not something completely different.
-In order to learn this answer "why", and thus in order to clearly and entirely understand totalizm, you need to read also at least volumes 2 and 6.
+After all, totalizm is a philosophy of intelligent people, and therefore for everything that it recommends, it also explains exactly where it comes from, and why it should be this, not something completely different.
+In order to learn this answer "why", and thus in order to clearly and entirely understand totalizm, you need to read also at least volumes 5 and 7.
 But you do it later.
 Now check whether you are able to cope with "what".